Hzh1648679324/Two-Area-Capacity-Market/README.md

 │   ├── InterconnectionData_Rescaled.txt
 │   └── InterconnectionData_peak.txt
 │
+├── results/
+│   ├── chapter4/
+│   │   ├── ch4_additional_wind_efc.png
+│   │   ├── ch4_controlled_background_efc.png
+│   │   ├── ch4_conventional_location_efc.png
+│   │   ├── ch4_whole_wind_efc.png
+│   │   └── ch4_wind_accessible_fraction.png
+│   │
+│   └── chapter5/
+│       ├── ch5_efc_decomposition.png
+│       ├── ch5_ireland_ireland_backgrounds.png
+│       ├── ch5_location_controls.png
+│       └── ch5_overlap_complementarity.png
+│
 ├── requirements.txt
 └── README.md
 ```

-### `data/`
+## Data

-The `data/` directory contains the input data used in the GB–Ireland adequacy model.
+The `data/` directory contains the input data used in the GB–Ireland adequacy calculations.

-* `GB_anonymised_conv.txt` contains the conventional generation data for Great Britain.
+* `GB_anonymised_conv.txt` contains conventional generation data for Great Britain.
-* `I_conv.txt` contains the conventional generation data for Ireland.
+* `I_conv.txt` contains conventional generation data for Ireland.
 * `InterconnectionData_Rescaled.txt` contains the demand and wind-generation time series used in the main adequacy calculations.
 * `InterconnectionData_peak.txt` is retained as part of the input dataset used in the analysis.

+## Code

-### `code/chapter4_reproduce.py`
+### Chapter 4

-This script reproduces the numerical analysis presented in Chapter 4.
+`code/chapter4_reproduce.py` reproduces the numerical analysis presented in Chapter 4.

-The Chapter 4 analysis focuses on the capacity value of individual resources located in Ireland with respect to GB adequacy, including:
+The analysis includes:

 * EFC calculations for conventional resources;
 * sensitivity to interconnector capacity;
 * controlled GB background adequacy conditions;
-* the capacity value of additional Irish wind generation; and
+* capacity value of additional Irish wind generation; and
-* the capacity value of the existing Irish wind fleet.
+* capacity value of the existing Irish wind fleet.

-### `code/chapter5_reproduce.py`
+### Chapter 5

-This script reproduces the numerical analysis presented in Chapter 5.
+`code/chapter5_reproduce.py` reproduces the numerical analysis presented in Chapter 5.

-The Chapter 5 analysis focuses on portfolio effects and the mechanisms underlying the capacity-value results, including:
+The analysis includes:

 * portfolio EFC calculations;
-* comparison of resource-location configurations;
+* comparison of different resource-location configurations;
 * portfolio non-additivity and subadditivity;
 * sensitivity to interconnector capacity and GB background adequacy;
 * limiting-case behaviour; and
-* simplified numerical diagnostics used to investigate the drivers of the observed results.
+* simplified numerical diagnostics used to investigate the mechanisms underlying the observed portfolio effects.

+## Results

+The `results/` directory contains the final figures reported in Chapters 4 and 5 of the dissertation.

+The Chapter 4 figures cover the capacity value of conventional resources and Irish wind generation under different interconnector and adequacy conditions.

+The Chapter 5 figures cover portfolio interactions, resource-location comparisons, EFC decomposition, and the diagnostics used to investigate portfolio non-additivity.

+These files are provided as archived final results corresponding to the submitted dissertation.
+Running the reproduction scripts generates new numerical outputs and figures from the supplied input data, which can be compared with the archived results in this directory.

 ## Requirements